A (long) introduction

 Monument Valley, Rocky Mountain NP, Bison in Yellowstone NP

-After a total of four years there, I was starting to get itchy feet.
-Not because of the job itself but I'd started missing the people at home more and more.
+After just over four years in America, I started to get itchy feet and was missing people at home more and more.
 I made the (hard) decision to leave in December 2019 and moved back to the UK.
-I'm not sure I'll ever be 100% sure I made the right decision, especially with what was to come (but no-one could have predicted that).

 2020...

 A very foreboding heading but we all know what's coming.
-Because I was without a job, I made the decision to go travelling as it's a passion of mine and I wasn't sure when I'd next have the chance.
-It's one of the best decisions I've made and it also softened the blow of leaving Ohio.
-I went to Australia for a month and then to New Zealand where we hired a campervan and lived the dream for five weeks.
-We had another two months of travelling planned (to Indonesia, the Philippines and Singapore) but by then it was mid-March and some new virus was spreading (you may have heard of it...).
+Because I was without a job, I decided to go travelling for a while which helped soften the blow of leaving Ohio.
+I went to Australia for a month and then to New Zealand where me and a friend hired a campervan and lived the dream for five weeks.
+We had another two months of travelling planned (to Indonesia, the Philippines and Singapore) but by then it was mid-March and a new virus was spreading (you may have heard of it...).
 Unfortunately, we had to cut our trip short and book a flight home to England.
 We then went into the first lockdown a few days later.

 Bamber Prints Blog - A (Long) Introduction - Me and the campervan we travelled around New Zealand in